iExecBlockchainComputing/iexec-doc/poco-protocole.rst

 ``WORKERPOOL_STAKE_RATIO = 30``

   Percentage of the workerpool price that has to be stacked by the scheduler.
-For example, for an task costing 20 rlc, with an additional 1 rlc for the application and 5 rlc for the dataset, the worker will have to lock 26 rlc in total and the scheduler will have to lock (stake) 30% of 20 rlc → 6 rlc.
+For example, for a task costing 20 RLC, with an additional 1 RLC for the application and 5 RLC for the dataset, the worker will have to lock 26 RLC in total and the scheduler will have to lock (stake) 30% of 20 RLC → 6 RLC.

   This stake is lost and transfered to the reward kitty if the consensus is not finalized by the end of the consensus timer.

 ``KITTY_RATIO = 10``

   Percentage of the reward kitty that is awarded to the scheduler for each successfull execution.
-If the reward kitty contains 42 rlc when a finalize is called, then the scheduler will get 4.2 extra rlc and the reard kitty will be left with 37.8 rlc.
+If the reward kitty contains 42 RLC when a finalize is called, then the scheduler will get 4.2 extra RLC and the reard kitty will be left with 37.8 RLC.

-``KITTY_MIN = 1 rlc``
+``KITTY_MIN = 1 RLC``

   Minimum reward on successfull execution (up to the reward kitty value).

-  - If the reward kitty contains 42.0 rlc, the reward is 4.2
+  - If the reward kitty contains 42.0 RLC, the reward is 4.2
-  - If the reward kitty contains 5.0 rlc, the reward should be 0.5 but gets raised to 1.0
+  - If the reward kitty contains 5.0 RLC, the reward should be 0.5 but gets raised to 1.0
-  - If the reward kitty contains 0.7 rlc, the reward should be 0.07 but gets raised to 0.7 (the whole kitty)
+  - If the reward kitty contains 0.7 RLC, the reward should be 0.07 but gets raised to 0.7 (the whole kitty)

   ``reward = kitty.percentage(KITTY_RATIO).max(KITTY_MIN).min(kitty)``